 What are journal publishers looking for?
 What are they thinking about?
 It is their need to ensure that publications can be accessed and read by everyone, regardless of their physical or cognitive abilities.
-What ails the industry is that there is lack of accessibility to their content.
-Accessible publishing is better for everyone, especially where it results in the “navigable, feature-rich” content.
+What ails the industry is that there is a lack of accessibility to their content.
+Accessible publishing is better for everyone, especially in the “navigable, feature-rich” content.
 This extends to every piece of technology that STM publishers use to distribute their content.
 Whether it is eBooks or the World Wide Web, the readers should have all the advantages to access these materials.
 As scholarly publishing becomes more complex, so does the accessibility question.

 Before we burrow down this rabbit hole, it is essential to lay a framework that we can work off.
 Essentially, what makes for an accessible publication?
 There are multiple standards, such as ARIA, WCAG, EPUB standards, and the ONIX metadata standard.
 The important thing is that any document needs to be perceivable, operable, understandable, and robust.
 Since content is widespread throughout the web, it probably makes sense to focus on this area for scientific journal publishing.
 On top of the structural foundation and semantic layer is EPUB3, which defines all the components of a publication (content documents, navigation between them, images, metadata, and other resources) all packaged up in a .zip container called an EPUB.
 In terms of accessibility, it is a big boon in several ways.

 Other forms of accessibility are ensuring that content is made available at any given time.
 Take disabled students in Higher Education Institutions.
 What works for other students may not work for them.
 Depending on the student’s impediments, the assistive technology will be customized as needed.
 PDFs may have image descriptions, which may involve consultation with faculty to adequately explain each figure and image for scholarly and technical content.